Thought leadership marketing has emerged as one of the most powerful ways for brands to establish their authority and grow.

 Image via Apple

-Take a stance on issues that you believe in.
+Take a stance on issues that you believe in and share your point of view.
 It might make you unpopular among some people for a short period of time but stick to it.

 9. Write a Book

 Write a book about your field of expertise.
-Even in this digital era, a book can get you considerable attention.
+Even in this digital era of social media, a book can get you considerable attention.
 A book exemplifies your expertise in your niche.
 It makes your ideas and views trustworthy.

 Image via Amazon